 Your gift to the Foundation can have significant tax advantages.
 Click here to find out more!

-Here is a partial list of the Foundations Supporting Businesses:
+Here is a partial list of the Foundation’s Supporting Businesses:

-“It is our pleasure to commence a new partnership between the Calaveras Community Foundation and Black Oak Casino Resort,” said Ron Patel, General Manager.
-“The Tuolumne Band of Me-Wuk Indians Tribal Council has a special interest in non-profit efforts and individuals in Calaveras County who are seeking financial support.
-It is our goal in working with the Foundation to be able to assist many worthwhile causes in Calaveras that would otherwise go unassisted.”
+Ron Patel, Black Oak Casino Resort’s General Manager states, “The Tuolumne Band of Me-Wuk Indians Tribal Council has a special interest in our neighbor’s non-profit efforts and individuals in Calaveras County who are seeking financial support.
+It is our goal, in working with the Foundation, to be able to assist many worthwhile causes in Calaveras to help them with their fundraising efforts.”
 (See full press release under News and Events)

-The Raley’s Family of Fine Stores has recently donated $1,000 to the CalaverasCommunity Foundation (CCF).
-The 2013 contribution is the beginning of a new partnership between Raley’s and CCF.
-This initial contribution will support a wide range of non-profit organizations and worthy causes in the Calaveras Community.
-The Raley’s Family Foundation has always maintained a determined commitment to support the local community in both Amador and Calaveras Counties.
+The Raley’s Family of Fine Stores has recently donated $1,000 to the Calaveras Community Foundation (CCF).
+The 2014 contribution continues the partnership between Raley’s and CCF.
+This donation will support a wide range of non-profit organizations and worthy causes in the Calaveras Community.
+The Raley’s Family Foundation has maintained a determined commitment to support the local community in both Amador and Calaveras Counties.
 (See full press release under News & Events)

 (See full press release under News and Events.)

-Calaveras Community Foundation (CCF) received a generous $6000 donation recently from Pacific Gas and Electric Company to benefit the Career and Technical Training Scholarship Fund.
+Pacific Gas and Electric Company (PG&E) recently presented Calaveras Community Foundation (CCF) with a generous $5000 donation to benefit The Career and Technical Training (C&TT) Scholarship Fund.

-Calaveras Community Foundation (CCF) recently received a $750 donation from Umpqua Bank.
-A loyal supporter of CCF’s causes, this donation brings monies received since 2010 from Umpqua Bank to nearly $5,000.
+Calaveras Community Foundation (CCF) recently received a $1,250 donation from Umpqua Bank.
+A loyal supporter of CCF’s causes, this donation brings monies received since 2010 from Umpqua Bank to nearly $6,250.